- Access and parking

 A free car park with 300 spaces for cars and 12 spaces for coaches is also available next to the Globe.

-NB: Traffic can be particularly heavy from Geneva towards CERN and the French border on week days between 4 p.m. and 7 p.m.
-This must be taken into account in any programme of activity.
+NB: Traffic can be particularly heavy coming to CERN from the Geneva direction and at the French border, on weekdays between 4 p.m. and 7 p.m.
+This must be taken into account in planning activities.

 - Access to first floor